 Cornmeal Pancakes with Fresh Berries.

-- 3 Tablespoons organic canola oil coconut oil, or melted vegan buttery spread
+- 3 Tablespoons organic canola oil or coconut oil, or melted vegan buttery spread

 - 1 cup finely ground yellow corn meal